Prospective Graduate Students

 Dear Potential Applicant:

 Thank you for your interest in our Ph.D. program in Cognition, Neuroscience, and Social Psychology.
 Our program is rigorous and designed to provide students with the skills they will need to become research scientists capable of pursuing knowledge of mental and social processes and brain functioning.
-Students may earn degrees with a focus in cognitive science, behavioral neuroscience, or social psychology, or they may take advantage of our unique interdisciplinary Ph.D. program focusing on language, speech, and hearing sciences.
+Students may earn degrees with a focus in cognitive science, behavioral neuroscience, or social psychology.

 Like most doctoral programs, we admit new applicants only once a year.
 Applications are due December 1st for domestic and international applicants for admission the following fall.
 Students are admitted only for full-time study.
-Acceptance into the program is based on GRE scores (not including the GRE psychology subject test), GPA, letters of recommendation, research experience, and the match between the applicant’s interests and the interests of our core faculty who are admitting students in a given year.
+Acceptance into the program is based on GPA, letters of recommendation, research experience, and the match between the applicant’s interests and the interests of our core faculty who are admitting students in a given year.
+GRE scores are optional.
 We use the personal statement to understand the applicant's research experience, research interests, and intended mentor(s).

-Although we have no formal cutoffs for GRE scores or GPA, we are most likely to consider applicants with Verbal and Quantitative GRE scores well over the 50th percentile and an undergraduate GPA above 3.75.
-The mean GRE ranks for our recent entering class are Verbal GRE of 78th percentile and mean Quantitative GRE of 52nd percentile.
-The mean GPA for the last two years of undergraduate school is 3.89 for these entering students.
-In addition, all entering students have worked as research assistants collecting empirical data in a laboratory or field setting.
+Although we have no formal cutoffs for GPA, we are most likely to consider applicants with an undergraduate GPA above 3.75.
+Although GRE scores are optional you may wish to note that a recent entering class had mean GRE ranks of 78th percentile for the Verbal GRE and 52nd percentile for the Quantitative GRE.
+The mean GPA for the last two years of undergraduate school was 3.89 for these entering students.
+In addition, all entering students had worked as research assistants collecting empirical data in a laboratory or field setting.

 Three recommendation letters are required.
 All three should be from faculty members or doctoral-level researchers.
 The ideal choice is someone with whom you have worked closely, especially if you have taken a small challenging class or conducted research with that person.

-- Many incoming students already have a Master’s degree.
-Students entering with a Master’s degree can waive previously taken graduate courses that are judged to be equivalent to requirements in our Ph.D. program, and can potentially transfer up to 15 credits toward the Ph.D.
-However, all of the course requirements from our Masters Along the Way must be met either by waiving the requirement based on courses already taken in the previous Master’s degree or by taking the courses en route to the Ph.D.
+• Many incoming students already have a master’s degree.
+Students entering with a master’s degree can waive previously taken graduate courses that are judged to be equivalent to requirements in our Ph.D. program, and can potentially transfer up to 15 credits toward the Ph.D.
+However, all of the course requirements from our masters on the way to the Ph.D. must be met either by waiving the requirement based on courses already taken in the previous master’s degree or by taking the courses en route to the Ph.D.
 Decisions about course waivers and credit transfers can only be made after review once an applicant has been accepted into the program.
 Each individual case must be evaluated by the concentration after admission.
-Likewise, it is sometimes possible to count a completed Master’s thesis if it is judged equivalent in quality to theses conducted by students in our major.
-After acceptance into the major, a faculty committee will review your thesis to determine whether it can meet our requirements.
+Likewise, it is sometimes possible to count a completed master’s thesis if it is judged equivalent in quality to theses conducted by students in our program.
+After acceptance into the program, a faculty committee will review your thesis to determine whether it can meet our requirements.

 We welcome your interest in our Cognition, Neuroscience, and Social Psychology program and hope that this letter, along with other departmental information, will help you make an informed decision about applying.
 Please read about our admissions requirements.
 Good luck in your pursuit of graduate education!